Greco-Turkish War (1919–1922): Greek massacres of Turks

 Some testimonies exist of atrocities in Eastern Thrace.
 In one village the Greek army allegedly demanded 500 gold liras to spare the town; however, after payment, the village was still sacked.
 Robbery of Muslim civilians were also mentioned in the memories of a local Greek from Şile.
 There, the Greek non-commissioned officers, and the "Greek deserters", who had been appointed guards of his homeland, went to the villages to search for rifles.
-In the villages, they hunted for any rich Turk, and tortured them by hunging the victim upside down, and burning the grass underneath in order for them to reveal where they hid weapons.
+In the villages, they hunted for any rich Turk, and tortured them by hanging the victim upside down, and burning the grass underneath in order for them to reveal where they hid weapons.
 Then, a Greek from Şile would go and say to him, "Give me a hundred liras and we will save you".
 Same method of torture and killing is also verified in the report of Ziya Paşa, the last Ottoman Minister of War, regarding the atrocities in Eastern Thrace dating to 27 April 1921.
 The report stated that a Muslim woman in the village of Hamidiye, Uzunköprü was hanged upside down in a tree and was burned with the fire below her, while a cat was put inside her underwear while being forced to confess the location of her husband's weapons.
 Moreover, the report included a similar example of the same atrocity done to Efrahim Ağa, the elder muhtar of village Seymen in Silivri.
 Only this time the victim was hanged straight and was burned from his legs.